Surrender is Not an Option. AZTech, Integra Technologies, Andwill, and Wireclass Update II

-Thank you for all of your questions related to AZTech, Integra, Aandwill, and Wireclass.
+Thank you for all of your questions related to AZTech, Integra, Andwill, and Wireclass.
 The dramatic upsurge in questions corresponds to the mass issuance of Requests for Evidence (RFE) and Notices of Intent to Deny (NOID) by USCIS to I-765 STEM extension applicants and H-1B petitioners.
 The texts of the NOIDs and RFEs are relatively standard.
 For example, one of the RFEs states:

 Provide your complete employment history (including start and end dates) and proof of employment for your initial grant of Optional Practical Training (OPT).
 Evidence of employment may include but is not limited to:

 - Letters for employer(s) establishing jot title(s), duties, location, pay rate, and number of hours worked per week.

 - Copies of your earning statements/pay stubs.